-My love of working with words began in Belgium.
-I was given a rare opportunity to work for the European Journal of Biochemistry as a proof reader.
-I didn’t have any certificates from school to my name.
-In fact, I hated school and left as soon as I could.
-So to be offered a job I considered to be way out of my league, and to do very well at it, was just what I needed to boost my confidence.
-I had found my niche in words.
+My love of working with words began in Belgium when I was given the rare opportunity to work for the European Journal of Biochemistry as a proof reader.
+Even though I didn’t have any school certificates to my name and knew nothing about scientific ‘stuff’, it didn’t faze me.
+So to be offered a job I considered way out of my league and to do very well at it, was just what I needed to boost my confidence.

-Ever since I can remember I have loved reading with a passion.
+Ever since I can remember I have read with a passion.
 I devoured everything I could get my hands on.
 When I left Belgium, I worked in various offices in administration: in a methadone clinic, a mental health facility, for a barrister in chambers, but it wasn’t what I wanted to do for the rest of my life.
-I also worked for the NZ police as a nominated person for 6 yrs, and as a mentor, working with young offenders – I readily admit I loved the job and the people I met.
+I also worked for the NZ police as a nominated person for six years and as a mentor working with young offenders – I loved the job and the people I met.

 After working for others, I decided to become a freelance copy editor/proof reader.
 For 12 years I edited theses, novels, and scientific articles for people here in New Zealand, in the U.S., and in England.
 I also wrote articles for magazines.

 One day, an opportunity too good to miss came my way.
-And so I began writing my first book, a historical biography of 20th Earl of Suffolk & Berkshire, a George Cross medal recipient, a very courageous man.
-I lived and breathed the Earl’s short life for 4 years.
-It was my first try at writing a book; I couldn’t have picked a more challenging project.
-It was a daunting task and I hope I did it proud.
-Since I completed the manuscript, I have written a novel, War and Chance, which Black Rose Writing, Texas, U.S. published on 10th January 2013.
-I am very excited about that.
-For publication updates, click below.
+And so I began writing my first book, a historical biography of 20th Earl of Suffolk & Berkshire, a George Cross medal recipient, a very courageous man, adventurous man.
+I lived and breathed the Earl’s short lived life for five years.
+I had never written before so I couldn’t have picked a more challenging project.
+It was a daunting task and I hope I have done it proud.
+After completing the manuscript and given it over to Pen & Sword’s loving care, I wrote a novel, War and Chance, published January 2013.
+I am now working on another project – LET HIM HANG – see Projects.’